nhsbsa/nhsbsa-digital-playbook/src/security/content-security-policy.md

 * [Google’s guidance on CSP][csp_with_google]
 * [OWASP CSP Cheat sheet][owasp_cheat_sheet_csp]

+!!! warning Consult a security expert
+The advice and recommended values provided here should be taken as guidance only.
+Security headers can be complicated, with compounding effects depending on your web application and the diversity of user devices.

+* Consult a security expert before applying values
+* Follow a sensible route to live where changes are tested in a pre-production environment
+* Thoroughly test your application against your expected devices

+Readers should be careful when copying and pasting code from any website, this site included.
+NHS Business Services Authority, its employees and its representatives accept no liability for damage caused by the misuse, either intentional or unintentional, of the information presented in its articles.
+!!!

 ## CSP Header

 Sending the standard `Content-Security-Policy` header as well as earlier `X-Content-Security-Policy` or `X-Webkit-CSP` headers causes unexpected behaviours on some browsers.
 Avoid using the deprecated `X-*` headers.